Aliases for WARS Gene

 GeneCards Summary for WARS Gene

 WARS (Tryptophanyl-TRNA Synthetase) is a Protein Coding gene.
-Diseases associated with WARS include Reflex Epilepsy and Pyriform Sinus Cancer.
-Among its related pathways are superpathway of tryptophan utilization and Photodynamic therapy-induced unfolded protein response.
-GO annotations related to this gene include nucleotide binding and tryptophan-tRNA ligase activity.
+Diseases associated with WARS include Neuronopathy, Distal Hereditary Motor, Type Ix and Charcot-Marie-Tooth Disease.
+Among its related pathways are Amino Acid metabolism and Tryptophan metabolism.
+Gene Ontology (GO) annotations related to this gene include nucleotide binding and tryptophan-tRNA ligase activity.
+An important paralog of this gene is WARS2.

 UniProtKB/Swiss-Prot for WARS Gene